The heat is on for Australian buildings to replace unsafe cladding

 Following the tragic fires in London’s Grenfell Tower last year and Melbourne’s Lacrosse Building in 2014, there’s been a flurry of amendments to existing regulations to make buildings and properties safer across Australia.

-Here’s are the latest updates for each state:
+Here’s are the latest updates for the states of New South Wales, Queensland and Victoria:

 New South Wales (NSW)